zinic/crawl/core.md

 #### Acquiring New Aspects

 As your characters grow, so should their abilities.
-Characters may attempt any aspect they qualify for, with the game master's discretion.
-Any associated skill checks should be made with at minimum, a -5 modifier.
-The game master is encouraged to raise the modifier up to -20, if the situation, or difficulty of execution of the new aspect warrants it.
-Game masters should track and make repeated attemps after failures easier but to never grant a negative modifier any less than -5.

-Once a character successfully utilizes a new aspect, they may then attempt to acquire it during downtime as described in **Progression**.
+Once a character successfully utilizes a new aspect (see Using Unlearned Aspect Skills), they may then attempt to acquire it during downtime as described in **Progression**.
 This requires the character to utilize the new aspect successfully during downtime with no negative modifier.
 Upon failure, the character must wait until the next downtime to attempt to acquire the aspect.
 Upon success, the player may spend the necessary aspect points and acquire the aspect.

 ### Core Aspects